Whistler vs. Blackcomb: Which has Better Skiing?

 So you’re planning to ski Whistler Blackcomb.

-If this is your first ski trip to Whistler and Blackcomb, you probably want to know… Whistler vs. Blackcomb: Which of the two side-by-side mountains is best for skiing and boarding?
+One of Canada’s top vacation spots, it consistently rakes in awards for also being one of the world’s top ski resorts.
+And you want to know… Whistler vs. Blackcomb: Which of the two side-by-side mountains is best for skiing and boarding?

 We’ve lived most of our lives in the province of British Columbia (where the ski resort is located).